lucasnaury/uv-amse/tp2/README.md

 # tp2-Taquin

-Here is our version of the Taquin game, a brain teaser.
+Here is our version of the Taquin game, our brain teaser by L.Naury and N.Kulkarni.

 ## The Game